• Skip to main content

 Both cryotherapy (liquid nitrogen) and Salicylic acid work within a week.
 If you're more comfortable with having a doctor keep an eye on it, go the cryotherapy route.
 NOTE: Your plantar wart may require a few treatments to get rid of it for good.

-Can you really get one from walking barefoot?
+Can you really get a wart from walking barefoot?

 Oh yes you sure can.
 Especially in warm humid areas like swimming pools or change rooms with showers because the HPV virus that causes plantar warts THRIVES in those conditions.